EffectOrientedProgramming/book/Chapters/02_Introduction.md

   ???
 ```

-If we look only at the types, this function is an `String=>Unit`.
+The type of this function is `String => Unit`.
-`Unit` is the single, blunt tool to indicate effectful functions in plain Scala.
+`Unit` is the blunt instrument that indicates an Effectful function.

-When we see it, we know that *some* type of side-effect is being performed.
+When a function returns `Unit`, you don't call it to produce a result value.

-When a function returns `Unit`, we know that the only reason we are calling the function is to perform an effect.
+When we see a `Unit` return type, we know that a side-effect must happen when we call that function---there's no other reason to do it.

+If a function has no parameters, this is the same as having a `Unit` argument.
-Alternatively, if there are no arguments to the function, then the input is `Unit`, indicating that an effect is used to _produce_ the result.
+This means an Effect is used to *produce* the result.

-Unfortunately, we can't do things like timeout/race/etc these functions.
-We can either execute them, or not, and that's about it, without resorting to additional tools for manipulating their execution.

 ## Effect Systems